Progen-Dev/Progen/README.md

 GNU GPL v2

 ## Information
-We work on Progen.
-But they are still at the beginning of a major project.
-If there are any problems, please let us know!
+We work on Progen, but they are still at the beginning of a major project.
+If there are any problems, please file an issue and let us know!

  * Current Version: 1.0.0.6
  * Last Version: 1.0.0.5